SimonHic/DS-CA1/README.md

 Context: Tabletop Games + Publishers

-This Rest API manages a collection of tabletop games along with their respective publishers.
+This REST API manages a collection of tabletop games along with their respective publishers.
 The following are the two DynamoDB tables and their attributes:

 Games Table item attributes:
 + id - number  (Partition key)